timbosTours/Fronend-Mentor-time-tracking-dashboard/README.md

 I started off with a mobile first approach.
 I added a few basic styles for the layout but mostly worked on the JSX functionality.
 I had to understand the difference between props and state and spent a lot of time trying out different hooks that I have been learning about, useState, useEffect etc...

-Once I had everything working nicely, I styled finished styling the mobile layout then moved on to desktop then added the hover effects.
+Once I had everything working nicely, I styled finished styling the mobile layout then moved on to desktop then added the hover effects and media queries then a few final touch ups.

 ### Built with